 Lodging and Camping

 Lodging - There are a number of lodging options in that original company town, Boulder City, only six miles away.
-Check out your favorite online lodging site such as Expedia for the lodging type of your choice.
+Check out your favorite online lodging site for the motel, hotel, or bed and breakfast of your choice.

 Camping - There are a variety of campgrounds surrounding Lake Mead and Lake Mohave, two within ten miles of the dam.
 There are also two campgrounds in Boulder City within ten miles.

 Canyon Trail RV (Boulder City) - Full service with hookups.